audy/memelicious/readme.md

-# Memetron 5000
+# Memetron

-Recognize common internet memes using regular expressions.
+Identify and parse internet "memes" in Ruby

 ## How